Ace Tone FM-2

 What burst from the speakers was a fierce yet beautiful distortion, containing upper octaves that sent shivers down my spine.

-• Controls: The ‘VOLUME’ knob, which also serves as the power switch; ‘FUZZ ADJ.’, which controls the distortion; and the tone selector switch that defines the sound character.
+- Controls: The ‘VOLUME’ knob, which also serves as the power switch; ‘FUZZ ADJ.’, which controls the distortion; and the tone selector switch, which defines the sound character.
 Even at its lowest setting, the FUZZ ADJ. produces distortion powerful enough to shake the earth, and as you turn it up, the harmonics saturate, overflowing with a growling sustain.

-• Sound: It features that raw, “beep-beep” and “zzzz” sound that epitomizes vintage Japanese fuzz.
-Combined with a melancholic upper octave, it creates a lustrous, deep sound that goes beyond mere violent distortion.When you strum a chord, the sound crushes pleasantly and pushes forward with bold intensity.
+- Sound: It features that raw, “beep-beep” and “hiss-hiss” character that epitomizes vintage Japanese fuzz.
+Combined with a melancholic upper octave, this creates a lustrous, deep sound that goes beyond mere violent distortion.When you play a chord, the sound crushes pleasantly and pushes forward with bold intensity.
 And the tone selector deserves special mention.
-When switched to ON, the sound transforms instantly into a bass-heavy, treble-sharp tone, spewing out an astonishingly metallic and aggressive sound.
+When switched to ON, the sound transforms instantly into a bass- and treble-emphasized “thump-sharp” tone, spewing out an astonishingly metallic and aggressive sound.

-This is not just another Effector.
+This is not just a Effector.
 It is a time capsule packed with the passion of Japanese craftsmanship.

 Chapter 3: The Lineage of the Ace Tone FUZZ MASTER — FM-1 and FM-3